 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Ho Chi Minh City Attractions In District 1
+Ho Chi Minh City Attractions in District 1

 Planning what to see in Ho Chi Minh City, Vietnam can be a tremendous task.
-HCMC sights are strewn across the city’s 24 districts.
+HCMC sights are strewn across 24 districts.
 However, Ho Chi Minh City sightseeing doesn’t have to be a challenge.
-Many of the top Ho Chi Minh City tourist attractions are in District 1 – and can easily be visited on foot.
+Many of the top Ho Chi Minh City tourist attractions are in District 1 – and can be visited on foot.

 Ho Chi Minh City Walking Tour